emenmousavi/LightCC/README.md

 # LightCC
-LightCC is a Python-based tool that generates and validates credit card numbers.
+LightCC is a Python-based tool that validates credit card numbers.
 It also provides functionality to test payment processing and obtain details about a given credit card.

 Please be informed that this is all for educational purpose.